-This shows how important Shohei Ohtani was perceived to be at the time to the baseball bard collectors, as card companies knew this would make the card even more collectible.
+This shows how important Shohei Ohtani was perceived to be at the time to the baseball bard collectors collecting baseball cards, as card companies knew this would make the card even more collectible.

 3. 2018 Topps Chrome Shohei Ohtani 1983 Refractor Rookie Card RC #83T-6

 In the 2018 sets, Topps really brought the 1983 Topps design back in a big way, and the Shohei Ohtani card version of this is one of the most, if not the most popular of the best Ohtani rookie cards.

 Similar to the 2018 Topps Update version above, these Shohei Ohtani cards show the 35th anniversary stamp, the RC logo, and the 1983 design.

 But Topps Chrome takes this card to the next level.
 With its trademark shine and refractor look, this is an absolutely awesome Shohei Ohtani rookie card.

 Shohei Ohtani rookie cards are not easy to find in PSA 10, but you can find PSA 9 from time to time on eBay.

 4. 2018 Bowman’s Best SHOHEI OHTANI #1 Rookie Card PSA 10

 There are several reasons we like these Shohei Ohtani rookie cards so much.

 First off, the value of the card.
 You can get this PSA 10 base card for a couple of hundred bucks, much cheaper than some of the other Shohei Ohtani rookie cards we have seen.

 Second, these are just good-looking Shohei Ohtani rookie cards.
 The design of the backgrounds of the Bowman Best set is fantastic and really makes the set stand out overall.

 It’s another of the few batting pictures on a Shohei Ohtani rookie card, whereas most pictures on his rookie cards are pitching.

 Something worth mentioning here as well, there are refactor parallels of this card which can demand a much higher price tag.

 Certainly, those are much rarer on the sports card market, and the price tag reflects the Shohei Ohtani cards scarcity.